 Additionally, Ms. Chen has participated as a guest speaker and teacher on a number of occasions.
 She partook in an outreach tour that spanned over 20 schools with limited access to classical music in Washington State in 2017.
 Similarly, she has performed for and taught students in collaboration with Education Through Music-Los Angeles, which seeks to improve access to music education for the low-income students in the local area.
 Ms. Chen has also been invited to give talks and concerts as a recurring guest at the Santa Monica Emeritus College, and has presented a lecture on “Art of Listening” at UCLA.

 Ms. Chen attended Bard College as a double major, receiving her Bachelor of Music degree in Piano Performance under Melvin Chen from the Bard College Conservatory of Music, and her Bachelor of Arts degree in Language and Literature from Bard College.
 She furthered her studies at The Juilliard School in New York under Jerome Lowenthal, obtaining her Master of Music degree.
 Most recently, Ms. Chen received her Doctor of Musical Arts degree at UCLA under the tutelage of Inna Faliks.

-In 2020, Ms. Chen will release her new solo piano album with SHEVA Collection.
+In 2020, Ms. Chen released her new solo album "Kaleidoscope" with Sheva Collection.